mvdcamme/C-Judge/README.md

     std::remove(file_name); \
 }
 ```
-This implementation can also be found in `example_exercises/exercise_template_header.h` .
+That implementation of the `RECORD_TEST` macro automatically records values for the `description` and `expected` properties, and also takes care of unexpected failures when executing students' code.
+The test case code is then expected to explicitly record a value for the `actual` property.

-The snippet below demonstrates how the `RECORD_TEST` macro is used to define a test case for checking one input of a factorial function.
+The snippet below demonstrates how the `RECORD_TEST` macro is used to define one of the test cases for checking one input of a factorial function found in `example_exercises/fact_complete/evaluation/ex.cpp`.

 ```C
 RECORD_TEST(FactorialTest, 2, "fac(1)", "1", {